rgadesis/from-webapp-to-progressive/README.md

 application progressive.

 ##Note
-This project is a work in progress.
+This project is a work in progress, it is not stable and needs to be completed.
 Some tools and dependencies are now in pre-release state.

 #Prerequisites